davelsan/angular-starter/README.md

 ### Tailwind CSS

 The original code has been modified to use [Tailwind CSS](https://tailwindcss.com/) utility classes as much as possible to give the app a similar look and feel to the original, including various effects and animations.
-The app design also now is fully responsive to various screen sizes.
+The app design also now is fully responsive to changes in screen size.

 For more information on how to integrate the two frameworks, check the excellent [Angular 8/9 + Tailwind CSS Guide](https://dev.to/seankerwin/angular-8-tailwind-css-guide-3m45) written by [Sean Kerwin](https://twitter.com/lordkerwin) at [DEV](https://dev.to/).

 ### Inline SVGs

 To keep things organized, I have moved inline `svg` tags to a global `symbol-defs.svg` file in the `assets` folder.
-These are now dynamically loaded as `symbol` ids via the `svg-icon` shared component.
+These are now dynamically loaded from `symbol` ids via the `svg-icon` shared component.

 For more information on how to organize svg icons using this method, check the excellent article [Using an SVG sprite icon system in Angular](https://medium.com/@rubenvermeulen/using-an-svg-sprite-icon-system-in-angular-9d4056357b60), written by [Ruben Vermeulen](https://twitter.com/rubverm) at [Medium](https://medium.com/).